canvas-medical/documentation/collections/_sdk/canvas_cli.md

 ### `canvas plugin install`

-Installs a given Python package into a running Canvas instance.
+Installs a plugin into a Canvas instance

 **Usage**: